Who is required to complete hunter education in Virginia?

 Virginia-Approved Hunting Course

-The Virginia Hunter Ed Course is approved and accepted by the Virginia Department of Game and Inland Fisheries.
+The Virginia Hunter Ed Course is approved and accepted by Virginia Department of Game and Inland Fisheries.

 What Makes a Course Approved?